-To keep it really simple, let’s call it the part of the bridal dress that is between the neckline and skirt part of the dress.
+To keep it really simple, let’s say that ‘the bodice’ the part of the bridal dress that is between the neckline and skirt part of the dress.
 Like other parts of a wedding dress, there are different types and styles of bodice.
 Most wedding dresses worn by Nigerian brides have a fitted or body-hugging bodice.

-This is the horizontal line (or seam) that separates the bodice from the skirt area of a wedding gown.
-There are different styles of waistlines in wedding gowns, and each has a name.
+Why does it matter to know the different types of wedding gown waistline?
 If you have 2 identical dresses, a difference in waistlines can change the overall shape (silhouette) of each dress, and make each uniquely different.

 The skirt part of the wedding dress is the bottom part, or simply put, that part of the bridal gown that starts from below the waist and flows downward.
 Depending on the cut/ silhouette and style of a wedding gown, the skirt area may be long, short, slim or full.
 Some wedding dress styles look very similar at upper part (neckline, bodice, waist) BUT only differ in the skirt area.

 The wedding gown train is the elongated back part of the dress that lies on the floor, sweeping the floor and following behind the bride when she is walking, making her look like a princess.
 Bridal trains are named according to how long they are.
 There are different lengths and styles of wedding gown trains and each one is best suited to certain wedding gown type and venue setting.
 The longest bridal trains are called cathedral train and chapel train.